petabi/reproduce/README.md

 ### 1. Data entry

-Specify a single pcap file or network interface to be converted through the program's options.
+Specify a single pcap file or network interface or plain text file such as log to be converted through the program's options.

 ### 2. Conversion

-Packetproducer Converts the incoming packet to a stream format with space as delimiter, as in the following Conversion Format.
-The conversion starts with the sec value in the time_t structure representing the timestamp, and then converts from the lower layer to the higher layer of the protocol.
+Packetproducer converts the incoming packet or pcap file, log to a stream format with space as delimiter, as in the following Conversion Format.
+The conversion of packet starts with the sec value in the time_t structure representing the timestamp, and then converts from the lower layer to the higher layer of the protocol.

 #### Conversion Example

+##### Packet
 1531980829 Ethernet2 a4:7b:2c:1f:eb:61 40:61:86:82:e9:26 IP 4 5 0 56325 19069 64 127 7184 59.7.91.91 121.205.88.134 ip_opt TCP 3389 63044 1092178785 2869829243 20 AP 64032 5779 0

 \[Seconds of Timestamp\] \[Protocol Name\] \[Destination MAC Address\] \[Source MAC Address\] \[Protocol Name\] \[Version\] \[IHL\] \[ToS\] \[Total Length\] \[Identification\] \[Fragment Offset\] \[TTL\] \[Header Checksum\] \[Source IP Address\] \[Destination IP Address\] \[Presence of option field\] \[Protocol name\] \[Source Port Address\] \[Destination Port Address\] \[Squence Number\] \[Acknowledge Number\] \[Hlen\] \[Flags(UAPRSF)\] \[Window Size\] \[Checksum\] \[Urgent Pointer\]

+##### Log
+20180906 e1000 enp0s3 N Link Up 1000Mbps Full Duplex Flow Control: RX

 See more details in appendix.